nus-cs2030s/2324-s2/docs/26-wildcard.md

     ![Unbounded](figures/ClassDiagram16.png)

     Clearly, it cannot be a subtype of anything besides `Array<?>` and `Object`.
 The latter because `Object` is the root of the class hierarchy.
 But at that point, we cannot invoke the methods intended for `Array`.
+So while it is more _general_, it is less _flexible_ to use `Object`.

     Now for non wildcard, it is actually encompasses just that single type.
 This is why `Array<Circle>` is a subtype of both `Array<? extends Circle>` and `Array<? super Circle>` when we reason only using class diagram visualization.